mattscilipoti/gyst/README.md

 ---

 We are using "selective requires" for the libraries and scripts.
-Want everything, simply:
+Want everything?
+Simply:
     require 'gyst' # (TODO) enables all the libraries and applies all the patches

 You can also just `require` the pieces you want.